ashtonw7/writing-with-no-purpose/posts/king.md

 —Gee, I sure hate farming.

-—Heh, it’s the worst isn’t.
+—Heh, it’s the worst isn’t it.
 Breaking our backs out in these fields.
 Gotta do it though, right?

 —I was actually thinking about that.
 What if I didn’t have to do it?
 All that back breaking work.